 Wildlife

-Bird watching is a popular activity at this park, especially in the spring when large numbers of seabirds congregate for the annual herring spawn.
+Bird watching is popular at this park, especially in the spring when seabirds congregate for the annual herring spawn.
 During February, March and April, Rathtrevor Beach is also one of the best spots on the Island to view Brant geese who use the area for staging and feeding during their spring migration.

-Several other wildlife species can be found in the park too.
-This includes deer, raccoons, squirrels, otters, mink, eagles, osprey, hawks, vultures, owls, and tons of rabbits.
+Several other wildlife species can be found in the park, too.
+This includes deer, raccoons, squirrels, otters, mink, eagles, osprey, hawks, vultures, owls, and many rabbits.

 The Beach